-Like the spacehip parts sidequest, the paper scraps are hidden throughout the world of Los Santos.
-You need to explore every area to pick them up, with only the rustling sound of paper to serve as a hint to their presence.
+Like the spaceship parts sidequest, the paper scraps are hidden throughout the world of Los Santos.
+You need to explore every area to pick them up, with only the rustling sound of paper to serve as a hint of their presence.
 This article will cover the locations of all fifty (yes, fifty) paper scraps in the game.
 You can do this from the moment the game begins.

-1.)
-Mega Mall
+1. Mega Mall

 Your first scrap is by the Mega Mall in Davis.
 Look for a big, blue building with a massive parking lot.
 The scrap is in a trash bin in the lot.

-2.)
-Return to the Drug House
+2. Return to the Drug House

 Drive to the small court in the southern end of Davis, the same place where Franklin, Lamar, and Trevor took on the Ballas in one of their missions.
-At the rear of the house on the west side of this court (pretty sure it's the same one they all visited) is a scrap, sitting on the back step.
+At the rear of the house on the west side of this court (pretty sure it's the same one they all visited) is a scrap sitting on the back step.

-3.)
-Pillbox Hill Construction
+3. Pillbox Hill Construction

-4.)
-Alta Construction
+4. Alta Construction

-Look north of the previous scrap, beside the Del Pero Freeway.
+Look north of the previous scrap beside the Del Pero Freeway.
 There's another construction zone, which is marked on the map as six small boxes.
 Ignore the section with the boxes and look to the adjacent construction yard, which is open to the air.
 Around here is a small pit full of gravel.
 The scrap is sitting atop the gravel.

-5.)
-Hawick Skate Park
+5. Hawick Skate Park

-6.)
-Vinewood Racetrack
+6. Vinewood Racetrack

 Head to the racetrack in eastern Vinewood (it's a big oval on the map).
-Enter the stands on the west side of the racetrack and look around the seats, closer to the north side.
+Enter the stands on the west side of the racetrack and look around the seats closer to the north side.
 The scrap is sitting in one of the aisles.

 7. Vinewood Lake

 Just east of the Downtown Cab Co. property (or south of the racetrack, if you're going in order) is a small lake.
 Running beside it is a bridge for cars.
 Climb down to the banks and onto the concrete structures that control the flow of water past the bridge.
 The scrap is in the middle of the dam.

-8.)
-La Mesa Bridge
+8. La Mesa Bridge

 Look for two loops on the map in La Mesa (eastern Los Santos), encompassing a Los Santos Customs and near an Ammu-Nation outlet.
-Directly north of these loops is a bridge running from east to west, over a canal.
+Directly north of these loops is a bridge running from east to west over a canal.
 Run up onto this bridge and check the southern lookout point at roughly the center, on the sidewalk.
 The paper is sitting on the ground here.

-9.)
-Beneath Cypress Flats
+9. Beneath Cypress Flats

 Yay, a spelunking mission.
 This scrap will require you to enter the tunnels beneath Cypress Flats.
-There are a variety of ways to do this; the most straightforward, I find, is to go to Terminal (southeast corner of the map) and drive a car onto the train tracks.
+There are a variety of ways to do this; the most straightforward, I find, is to go to the Terminal (southeast corner of the map) and drive a car onto the train tracks.
 Follow them into the tunnel that heads beneath Cypress Flats.
 Proceed through here until you see niches in the walls to your right and left with silver and brown crates.
 The scrap is sitting in one of these niches, southeast of a Sea Race marked on your map.

 10. Terminal Crates

-Speaking of Terminal, you need to access the loading docks to get to another scrap.
+Speaking of the Terminal, you need to access the loading docks to get to another scrap.
 Open your map and look at Terminal.
 It consists of a series of rectangular sections, each filled with containers.
 Proceed to the middle rectangle on the second row from the top.
 Climb onto the crane here and use it to hop onto the containers below.
 Between one beige container (Lando-Corp) and one light blue container (BilgeCo) on the north side is the scrap.
 You'll need to perform some running leaps to get at this one.

-11.)
-Elysian Island Docks
+11. Elysian Island Docks

 12. Car Scrapyard

 Whether you own it or not, head for the Car Scrapyard property in El Burro Heights.
-When you arrive you'll see three warehouses on the west side of the lot.
+When you arrive, you'll see three warehouses on the west side of the lot.
 Enter the middle one and check the north end of the building for a wrecked bus.
 Inside it is the scrap.

-13.)
-Palomino Highlands Island
+13. Palomino Highlands Island

-To the east of El Burro Heights is the coastline, and along it you'll find an island that stretches to the northeast.
+To the east of El Burro Heights is the coastline, and along it, you'll find an island that stretches to the northeast.
 Head to the tip of it, then check the eastern beaches.
 Tucked against the rocks is another scrap.

-14.)
-Palmer-Taylor Islands
+14. Palmer-Taylor Islands